Middlesex: County flower

 In 2002 Plantlife ran a county flowers campaign to assign flowers to each of the counties of the United Kingdom.
 The general public was invited to vote for the bloom they felt most represented their county.
 The wood anemone was chosen as the flower of Middlesex.
 The flower was a common sight in the Forest of Middlesex.

 When the suburbs of London swept over Middlesex, many of its woods were bypassed and preserved.
 The wood anemone still blooms there to this day.

 County history societies

 The London and Middlesex Archaeological Society (LAMAS) was founded in 1855 for the study of the archaeology and local history of the City of London and the county of Middlesex.
-It works in close association with the Museum of London and with the Museum of London Archaeology.
+It works in close association with the London Museum and with the Museum of London Archaeology.
 It has over 40 affiliated local history societies in Middlesex.

 The interests of family historians in Middlesex are supported by two member organisations of the Federation of Family History Societies: The London, Westminster and Middlesex Family History Society and the West Middlesex Family History Society.
 For genealogical research Middlesex is assigned Chapman code MDX, except for the City of London ("square mile") assigned LND.